What are Blackheads?

 Skin Care Routine for Blackheads with Juicy Chemistry -

-- Deep cleansing face wash - your cleanser must be gentle, deep cleansing with antibacterial properties to ensure blackheads do not pay you regular visits.
+- Deep cleansing face wash - Your cleanser must be gentle yet deep cleansing with antibacterial properties to ensure blackheads do not pay you regular visits.
 Try our certified organic Tea Tree, Neem and Rosemary Cold Pressed Soap or Hemp, Tea Tree and Neem Liquid Organic Face Wash

-- Pick the right toner - pick a toner that helps regulate sebum production, tighten pores and also has antibacterial properties.
-Our certified organic Australian Tea Tree and Basil Toner checks it all!
+- Pick the right toner - Pick a toner that helps regulate sebum production, tighten pores and hydrates your skin.
+Our Bulgarian Rosewater will work great.

-- Regularly exfoliate - exfoliation is recommended once or twice a week.
-Now you may stick to the above Green Tea Mask DIY or get one of our certified organic face scrubs as per your skin type.
+- Regularly exfoliate -You must exfoliate once or twice a week to remove blackheads from your nose.
+You may try the above Green Tea Mask DIY or get one of our gentle and certified organic face scrubs as per your skin type.
 Take steam beforehand to soften the skin to help the scrub perform better.
-(PS: always exfoliate with wet fingers exercising least pressure)
+(PS: always exfoliate with wet fingers exercising least pressure).

-- Mask it up! - masking can really help deep cleanse the pores and dig out all the excess sebum, grime and dead skin cells.
-Try our certified organic Kakadu Plum, Matcha and Blood Orange Face Mask to not just keep away the blackheads but also get back your glow!
+- Mask it up! - Masking can help deep cleanse the pores and remove all the excess sebum, grime and dead skin cells.
+Try our certified organic Kakadu Plum, Matcha and Blood Orange Face Mask to not just keep away the blackheads but also get back your glow.

-- Non - comedogenic Moisturizer / Facial Oil - your skin needs all the moisture you can give to it but you have to ensure the ingredients are non - comedogenic.
-You can try our non - pore clogging Saffron And Red Raspberry Facial Oil or even cold pressed carrier oils like Argan, Hemp or Rosehip.
+- Use non-comedogenicm Moisturiser or facial oil - Your skin needs all the moisture you can give to it but you have to ensure the ingredients are non - comedogenic.
+Try our Saffron And Red Raspberry Facial Oil or even cold-pressed carrier oils like Argan, Hemp and Rosehip.

-It is very important to ensure that you use clean towels, pillow cases and basically everything that comes in touch with your skin regularly.
+- It is very important to ensure that you use clean towels, pillowcases and everything that comes in touch with your skin regularly.

-Believe it or not, your phone screen is exposing you to a lot of dirt.
-Clean it regularly especially before bringing it near to your face.
+- Believe it or not, your phone screen is exposing you to a lot of dirt.
+Clean it regularly before bringing it near to your face.

 Some myths about Blackheads -